 The Field Museum

-Hannah and I explored all of these exhibits when we visited this past summer and the Antarctic Dinosaurs was definitely our favorite.
+You will need all afternoon to fully explore The Field Museum.
+We explored all of the exhibits when we visited and the Antarctic Dinosaurs was definitely our favorite.
 I never knew that there were dinosaur fossils under all that ice.
 Antarctica is on our bucket list so it was really interesting to learn about early exploration to the continent and some of the more recent discoveries.

 Mummies was also fascinating, as you learn about the new technology that is used to see inside the mummies but also reconstruct what they might have looked like when they were alive.
 It was interesting but also a little creepy in our opinion so we were ok not spending a ton of extra time in that exhibit.